manas-1404/aiinterview-backend/README.md

 ## License

-This project is for non commercial use only!
+This project is for personal use only!
 See `LICENSE` for details.